Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsDSP/AIE/README.md

       int matSz, int rows, int cols, int iterCnt
      );
 ```

-* `ap_int<N>` is an arbitrary precision integer data type defined in `ap_int.h` where `N` is a bit-size from 1-1024.
-In this design, the bit-size is set to 128.
+- `ap_int<N>` is an arbitrary precision integer data type defined in `ap_int.h` where `N` is a bit size from 1-1024.
+In this design, the bit size is set to 128.
-* `hls::stream<qdma_axis<D,0,0,0>>` is a data type defined in `ap_axi_sdata.h`.
+- `hls::stream<qdma_axis<D,0,0,0>>` is a data type defined in `ap_axi_sdata.h`.
 It is a special data class used for data transfer when using a streaming platform.
-The parameter `<D>` is the data width of the streaming interface which is set to 128.
+The parameter `<D>` is the data width of the streaming interface, which is set to 128.
 The remaining three parameters should be set to 0.

 #### Top Function Definition

-Use `dataflow` pragma for concurrently scheduling the three functions `mm2s0, dmaHls_rowsToCols and s2mm1`
+Use the `dataflow` pragma for concurrently scheduling the three functions `mm2s0`, `dmaHls_rowsToCols`, and `s2mm1`.

 ```
 int dma_hls(
       hls::stream<qdma_axis<128, 0, 0, 0>> &strmOut_to_rowiseFFT,